IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Channel-Demos.md

 ### Docker on IGEL Devices Demo

 Ron demonstrated how to run Docker containers on IGEL devices using a created recipe, which involves spinning up a Debian Bookworm instance, downloading and extracting deb files, and copying the results back to the IGEL device.
-He showed how to identify missing shared libraries in the extracted KMag files using tools like ldd and graph for found, and explained his plan to use ChatGPT to find the necessary packages in Debian Bookworm to resolve these dependencies.
+He showed how to identify missing shared libraries in the extracted KMag files using command `ldd kmag | grep found`, and explained how to use ChatGPT to find the necessary packages in Debian Bookworm to resolve these dependencies.

 ### Debian KMag Setup Demonstration

 Ron demonstrated setting up a Debian bookworm environment and successfully running KMag with the necessary libraries.
-He explained the process of collecting and configuring the required packages, setting the library path, and verifying that all dependencies were correctly installed.
-Ron concluded by preparing to document the setup process in a recipe directory for future reference.
+He explained the process of collecting and configuring the required packages, setting the library path `export LD_LIBRARY_PATH=$(pwd)`, and verifying that all dependencies were correctly installed with `ldd kmag | grep found` returning no `not found` items.

 ### KMag Recipe Configuration Demonstration

 Ron demonstrated how to build a recipe for KMag, explaining the structure of the recipe files and the process of capturing configuration settings.
 He showed how to copy the settings from the user's home directory to a read-write area to prevent loss of configuration data when the system reboots.
-Ron also discussed the need to handle individual files within the recipe, requiring additional work compared to handling them as a directory.
+Ron also discussed the need to handle individual application configuration files within the recipe, requiring additional work compared to handling them as a directory.

 ### KMEG Custom Installation Process

 Ron explained the process of creating a custom installation for the KMEG application, which involves specifying the source files and excluding unnecessary programs.
 He described setting up a service to manage the kmagrc file and creating a symbolic link to it.
-Ron also mentioned using ChatGPT to find and install apps on Debian Bookworm.